What are stablecoins and how do they work?

 Simply put: stablecoins allow people to use crypto, without worrying about the extreme price volatility many cryptocurrencies incur.

-USD coin (USDC) is an example of a stablecoin, with over 40.8 billion coins in circulation.
+With over 42.8 billion coins in circulation, USD coin (USDC) is an example of a stablecoin.
 Given that stablecoins can be pegged to any fiat currency, some crypto companies offer more than one, such as the largest, Tether, whose currencies are pegged to the Euro (EURT) and the US Dollar (USDT), respectively.

 List of top stablecoins by market capitalization: